CREATIVE SPARKS

 CREATIVE EXPRESSION IS A LABOR OF LOVE

 We forget that creativity isn’t easy.
-It is fewer lightning bolt moments of inspiration and far more labors of love.
-It is time poured out, courage plucked up, and curiosity piqued.
-Also, It is practicing wonder and daring to dream.
-It is exercising determination and perseverance, working through sweat and tears, and often, experiencing a whole lot of failure.
+It requires fewer lightning-bolt moments of inspiration and far more labor of love.
+It requires time poured out, courage plucked up, and curiosity piqued.
+It also involves practicing wonder and daring to dream.
+It requires determination and perseverance, working through sweat and tears, and often, experiencing a whole lot of failure.

 Writing isn’t easy, even for published authors.
 Photographers joke that their first 10,000 images are practice, a statement more true than not.
 Master mechanics pour years into training and thousands of hard-earned dollars into tools.
 To earn first-chair concertmaster, a violinist will practice an average of 10,000 hours.
 A house isn’t designed or built (or even painted!) overnight.

-For many of us, the creative journey is filled with missteps and flopped soufflés dropped stitches and rejected manuscripts, major fumbles, and spectacular failures.
+For many of us, the creative journey is filled with missteps, flopped soufflés, dropped stitches, rejected manuscripts, major fumbles, and spectacular failures.
 Yet even in fear, even with anxiety crawling up the back of our necks, even in sorrow, even at our most abject, when we create, we reflect something of God back to God.

 WE CREATE TO BE LIKE JESUS